charlie11e/Evans-Data-Science-Portfolio/MLStreamlitApp/README.md

 # Machine Learning App in Streamlit

-<h2> In this project, I created a [Streamlit App](https://mlappapp-s3tpme9gkqwjtpv7zc675c.streamlit.app/) in streamlit that utilizes supervised machine learning models to study the various properties of sample datasets as well as datasets that the user uploads. </h2>
+<h2> In this project, I created a [Streamlit App](https://mlappapp-s3tpme9gkqwjtpv7zc675c.streamlit.app/) that utilizes supervised machine learning models to study the various properties of sample datasets as well as datasets that the user uploads. </h2>
 <p></p>
 In this app, users can upload their own datasets or use datasets that I have provided.
 The app allows users to use a regression or classification model.
 The first tab focuses on linear regression.
 The user is given a preview of the dataset and chooses the target variable and the features to run the regression model on.
 The app provides the graph of the regression, regression metrics (R² score, MSE, and RMSE), and the plot of the residuals with a small description of what to look for in the residuals plot.
 <p></p>